tshepang/blog/content/FLOSS I use a-lot.md

 - [dwm]: simple and clean window management
 - [tmux][]: amazingly powerful, though I wish it had less rendering bugs
 - **Emacs**: pleasant text editing and file management
-- **bash**, and **fish**: the latter is new to me, and likely here to stay... it's a far more pretty ui, with a fancy completion system, which sadly gets in the way rather often
+- **fish**: compared to mighty Bash, it is far more pretty, and has a far better command completion system

 *software development*